input-output-hk/coding-dojo/README.md

 It's very simple, here is an outline of the process:

-* ~10 minutes: retrospective
+* ~10 minutes: Retrospective
-* ~10 minutes: decide on a topic for this session
+* ~10 minutes: Decide on a topic for this session
-* 40 minutes or so: code together
+* 40 minutes or so: Code together
-* 5-10 minutes: mid-session break to discuss how things are going
+* 5-10 minutes: Mid-session break to discuss how things are going
-* 40 minutes or so: code some more
+* 40 minutes or so: Code some more
-* 5 minutes: closing
+* 5 minutes: Closing

 The meat of the Dojo is the _coding_ part, of course, which usually follows one of the following patterns: